-Wanting to contribute the metric you have implement?
-Great, we are always open to adding more metrics to Torchmetrics as long as they serve a general purpose.
+Wanting to contribute the metric you have implemented?
+Great, we are always open to adding more metrics to torchmetrics as long as they serve a general purpose.
 However, to keep all our metrics consistent we request that the implementation and tests gets formatted in the following way:

-- 1. Start by reading our contribution guidelines - 2.
+- 1. Start by reading our contribution guidelines. - 2.
 First implement the functional backend.
-This takes cares of all logic that does into the metric.
-The code should to put into single file placed under torchmetrics/functional/"domain"/"new\metric".py where domain is the type of metric (classification, regression, nlp ect) and new\metric is the name of the metric.
-In this file should be the following three functions: - 1. \new\metric\update(...): everything that has to do with type/shape checking and all logic required before distributed syncing need to go here. - 2. \new\metric\compute(...): all remaining logic - 3. new\metric(...): essentially wraps the \update and \compute private functions into one public function that makes up the functional interface for the metric.
+This takes cares of all the logic that goes into the metric.
+The code should be put into a single file placed under torchmetrics/functional/"domain"/"new\metric ".py where domain is the type of metric (classification, regression, nlp etc) and new\metric is the name of the metric.
+In this file, there should be the following three functions: - 1. \new\metric\update(...): everything that has to do with type/shape checking and all logic required before distributed syncing need to go here. - 2. \new\metric\compute(...): all remaining logic. - 3. new\metric(...): essentially wraps the \update and \compute private functions into one public function that makes up the functional interface for the metric.